circus2271/frontend-routing-sandbox/README.md

 a user may have his own page, where it will be a feed of posts, and also a comments tab. with a comments from this user accordingly

 it may also have an edit section, where an user could delete his profile, edit his name or avatar

+maybe a post may have tags and there maybe will be a tags page. but it seems like a redundant page by now